ZiangYan/ZiangYan.github.io/_pages/about.md

 My major research interest is on the adversarial example, which I believe will tell us a lot about the limitation of current machine learning paradigm.

-I am also highly interested in the blockchain technology, and I have launched a small ETH based game named [AlchemyGod](https://www.pencilnews.cn/p/18097.html) with my classmates.
+Moreover, I has been very interested in cyber security and cryptography since senior high school.
+In 2018, I launched a small ETH blockchain based game named AlchemyGod together with my classmates.